State Bank of India (SBI): history, headquarters, current position, logo and more

-History of State Bank of India (SBI)
+What is the history of State Bank of India (SBI)?

-Early Foundations:
+Early Foundations

 The roots of SBI start with the establishment of the Bank of Calcutta in 1806.
 In the following years, the Bank of Bombay and the Bank of Madras were founded.
 All these three banks were operated independently until 1921.

-Merger and Formation of Imperial Bank of India (1921):
+Merger and Formation of Imperial Bank of India (1921)

 In the year 1921, the banks of Calcutta, Bombay, and Madras were required to form one single Bank, Imperial Bank of India this Bank served as the central bank for the next 30 years.

-Nationalization and Emergence of State Bank of India (1955):
+Nationalization and Emergence of State Bank of India (1955)

-Expansion and Diversification:
+Expansion and Diversification

 In the following decade, SBI started opening many branches across the country, including the remote areas.
 The bank also diversified and got into IT services with retail banking, corporate banking treasury operations, and International Banking.

-Merger with Associate Banks (2017):
+Merger with Associate Banks (2017)

 In 2017, SBI merged with five other associate banks (State Bank of Bikaner & Jaipur, State Bank of Hyderabad, State Bank of Mysore, State Bank of Patiala, and State Bank of Travancore).
 It is one of the largest banking networks in India.

-SBI OfficesLocation and The Number
+SBI OfficesLocation and Counts

 Corporate CentreMumbai (Location)